omgnetwork/research/plasma/plasma-mvp/in-flight-exits.md

 Let's prove the first. $o \in I(t_{n+1})$ means $o$ was spent in $t_{n+1}$.
 However, $o \in E(T_{n+1})$ means that it's unspent in any canonical transaction.
 Therefore, $t_{n+1}$ cannot be a canonical transaction. $O(t_{n+1}) \cap E(T_{n+1})$ is empty if $t_{n+1}$ is not canonical, so we've shown the first statement.

-Next, we'll show the second statement is true. $O(t_{n+1}) \subseteq E(T_{n+1})$ implies that $t_{n+1}$ is in $reality(T_{n+1})$.
-If $t_{n+1}$ is in $reality(T_{n+1})$, and $o$ is an input to $t_{n+1}$, then $o$ is no longer in $unspent(reality(T_{n+1}))$, and therefore $o \not\in E(T_{n+1})$.
+Next, we'll prove the second statement. $O(t_{n+1}) \subseteq E(T_{n+1})$ implies that $t_{n+1}$ is canonical.
+If $t_{n+1}$ is canonical, and $o$ is an input to $t_{n+1}$, then $o$ is no longer unspent, and therefore $o \not\in E(T_{n+1})$.

 ## In-flight Exit Game

-We consider a game $g(t):TX \rightarrow (o_1,o_2,...,o_n)$ which returns the list of exitable txo's of a given transaction.
-We must show that:

-$$
-\forall o \in TXO(t), o \in F(T_{n}) \iff o \in g(t)
-$$

-In other words, if the game is played on a transaction, it will correctly exit the transaction's entire list of exitable inputs or outputs.
+We have to construct a game which, given a transaction, returns any exitable inputs or outputs.

 ### Construction

+In the non-byzantine case, we can always use the standard exit game.
+However, in the event of invalid transactions or witheld blocks, we need to constuct a
+"special exit".

-Our exit game involves two periods, triggered by a user who posts a bond alongside the transaction in limbo.
+Our exit game involves two periods, triggered by a user who posts a bond alongside a transaction $t$.
 The first period consists of the following:

-1. Honest owners of inputs or outputs to the posted transaction "piggyback" and post a bond, claiming that they have not double spent.
+1. Honest owners of inputs or outputs to $t$ "piggyback" on this exit and post a bond.
+Users who do not piggyback will not be able to exit.
-2. Any user may present other spends of the posted transaction's inputs.
+2. Any user may present any competitor to $t$.

-Users who present a spend (2.) must place a bond.
-Any other user may present an earlier spend, claim the bond, and place a new bond.
-This construction ensures that the last presented spend is the earliest known spend.
+Users who present a competitor (2.) must place a bond.
+Any other user may present an earlier competitor, claim the bond, and place a new bond.
+This construction ensures that the last presented competitor is also the earliest competitor.

-The first user to present a spend kicks all outputs from the exit queue.

-If no other spends of the posted transaction are brought to light in this first period (as per 2.), then the second period asks for on-chain pointers to spends of the outputs, which invalidates that output's exit and removes it from the queue.
+If no competitors to $t$ are brought to light, then the outputs can be challenged by an included spend.
+Any unchallenged outputs are exited.
 The bonds of all inputs and honest outputs are returned.

-Otherwise, if other spends of the posted transaction's inputs are brought to light, period 2 serves to determine whether the posted transaction is canonical.
+Otherwise, if competitors were presented, period 2 serves to determine whether $t$ is canonical.
 Any user may present:
-1. The posted transaction, included in the chain before any alternative spends presented in period 1.
+1. $t$, included in the chain before all competitors presented in period 1.
-2. Spends of any "piggybacked" inputs or outputs (except the presented transaction itself).
+2. Spends of any "piggybacked" inputs or outputs (except $t$ itself).
-3. That some input is not in the set of "unspent reality" by demonstrating that the transaction that created the input is not canonical.
-This means revealing both the transaction that created the input, as well as some alternative spend of any of that revealed transaction's inputs such that the alternative spend came first and can be properly prioritized.
+3. That some input was not created by a canonical transaction.
+This means revealing both the transaction that created the input, as well as some competitor to that transaction such that the competitor came first.

-If (1.) is presented, then all (unspent, piggybacked) inputs are kicked out of the exit queue, all (unspent, piggybacked) outputs are added back into the queue, and remaining bonds over the inputs are refunded.

-Challenges of type (3.) basically ensure that the piggybacked inputs are part of a canonical transaction.

-Note that challenges of piggybacked inputs or outputs (via 2. or 3.) make the inputs or outputs unexitable, even if the input/output isn't in the exit queue at that time.
+Challenges of type (2.) block any spent inputs or outputs to $t$ from exiting.
+Challenges of type (3.) block any non-canonical inputs from exiting.

-This means that at the end of the game, only correctly exitable transactions will still be in the queue.
+At the end of the game, only correctly exitable transactions will still be in the queue.

 ### Justification

-This construction essentially allows any individual output to exit if it satisfies the following conditions:
+This construction essentially allows any input or output to exit if it satisfies the following conditions:
-1. A valid earlier spend of one of its inputs does not exist on-chain.
+1. An earlier spend of one of its inputs does not exist.
-2. A valid spend of it does not exist on-chain.
+2. A spend of it does not exist.
-3. It has not been double spent (though note that if it has, the unspent outputs of the first valid spend, if such a spend exists, are exitable separately).
+3. It has not been double spent (though note that if it has, the unspent outputs of the first canonical spend, if such a spend exists, are exitable separately).

-(1.) is satisfied for the posted transaction by the challenge-response game between periods 1 and 2, and for each of the inputs by a type (3.) challenge in period 2.
+(1.) is satisfied for $t$ by the challenge-response game between periods 1 and 2, and for each of $t$'s inputs by a type (3.) challenge in period 2.

 Both (2.) and (3.) are satisfied by any type (2.) challenge in period 2.

-In other words for any transaction $t \in T_{n}$ submitted to the game, any output $o \in t$, the game determines if:
+In other words, the game determines if:

-1. $t \in reality(T_{n})$
+1. $canonical(t)$
-2. $o \in unspent(reality(T_{n}))$
+2. $o \in unspent(T_{n})$
 3. $o \not\in double\_spent(T_{n})$

 If all of these are true, then: